Vansh-Baghel/Java-things/Java_notes.md

 # Strings

 ## Pool
-* Pool is inside the heap where it avoids the
+* Pool is inside the heap where it avoids the recreation of a value,
+* Strings with same values point at same object.
+Hence if we change any one variable , it will change the value and all the variables pointing to that value will change.
+Therefore strings are **mutable** ie we cannot change string once defined.